 Cape Town’s summer is something akin to Mediterranean, meaning it’s dry and often fairly windy with breathtakingly blue skies to admire and which lasts from November through to March.
 The average day temperature during summer is a balmy 23 degrees Celsius, but it can often get as high as 35 degrees Celsius and if a Berg wind blows (from the inland Karoo desert), you’ll see temperatures soar closer to 40 degrees Celsius.

-Cape Town is currently experiencing one of the worst droughts in recent history.
-The city is open for business and welcoming visitors, and this year’s winter rains brought much-needed relief, but the region is still water-stressed.
 We need everyone to help by being water-wise when visiting Cape Town.
-We need you to save like a local, and keep your usage to under 70 litres per day.
+We need you to save like a local and keep your usage to under 105 litres per day.

 One of the best things about Cape Town is its range of amazing natural spots in which to picnic, enjoy the glorious views and explore.
 Whether it be on one of the many pristine beaches in Cape Town or at a mountainside stop, be aware that the consumption of alcohol is prohibited.